Neale Sourna's QUANTUM LEAP: "Rule of Thumb" script, Teaser and Act 1

 (to himself but overheard)

-Problems at home AND the job, so much for what's new.
+Problems at home AND the job, so much for

 Kaz gives him a "get serious" look.